-This matter alleges that FCI La Tuna is understaffed; that alien inmates control important aspects of La Tuna's operations; that inmates are being denied critical medical care; and that the BOP is willfully disregarding the disease-bearing Petri dish that is its SHU.
-Free professional services offered to document or deny these allegations seem the antithesis of "commercial use," and also the very reason Congress enacted the Freedom of Information Act in the first place - to protect the People from its Executive's unrepublican secrecy.
+This matter alleges that FCI La Tuna is understaffed; that alien inmates control important aspects of La Tuna's operations; that inmates are being denied critical medical care; that inmates must compete with rats and cockroaches for food and sleeping space; and that the BOP is willfully disregarding the disease-bearing Petri dish that is FCI La Tuna.
+Free professional services offered to document or deny these allegations seem the antithesis of "commercial use," and also the very reason Congress enacted the Freedom of Information Act in the first place - to protect the People from its Executive's un-republican secrecy.
 See U.S. Dep't of State v.
 Ray, 502 U.S. 164, 177 (1991) ("FOIA's basic policy of full agency disclosure unless information is exempted under clearly delineated statutory language . . . focuses on the citizens' right to be informed about what their government is up to [internal quotations omitted]."); accord Brown v.
 FBI, 658 F.2d at 73.